1991 Fort Lauderdale Strikers season

 The 1991 Fort Lauderdale Strikers season was the second season of the team in the American Professional Soccer League.
 It was the club's twenty-fifth season in professional soccer.
 The team finished in first place in the American Conference, went to the playoffs, and made it to the semifinals.

+Thomas Rongen was a player-coach for the Strikers.
+When asked why he was playing, team president Noel Lemon replied, "Because we want to win."